 - post-surgical scarring can cause a blockage

-Some of the medicines that affect muscles and nerves in the digestive tract include:
+Some medications that affect muscles and nerves in the digestive tract

 - opioid pain-relieving drugs

-- anticholinergics, which are used to treat many conditions including bladder conditions, COPD, and Parkinson’s disease
+- anticholinergics, which treat many conditions, including bladder conditions, COPD, and Parkinson’s disease.

-- calcium channel blockers, which are often used to treat heart conditions
+- calcium channel blockers, which treat heart conditions

 Other causes of ileus include infections and disorders of the muscles and nerves, such as Parkinson’s disease.